- 34 shares

 - How many pages of search results do they have to go through to find anything about you?

-- Will they mistake you for someone with the same name who has a less than stellar online presence?
+- Will they mistake you for someone with the same name who is nasty and has a less than stellar online presence?

 Doesn’t it make sense to make it as easy as possible for these people to get to the information they seek about you?
 This, of course, assumes that you have some kind of online presence, because if you’re invisible online, or nearly invisible, they may rule you out entirely.

-In the new world of executive job search, having a strong online presence requires Personal SEO (Search Engine Optimization) – being ever mindful of the relevant keywords and phrases (typically your key areas of expertise, or hard skills) that people will plug into a search engine to find candidates like you, or to find out more about you, once you’ve been identified as a potential good-fit candidate.
+Personal SEO is the practice of being ever mindful of the relevant keywords and phrases (typically your key areas of expertise, or hard skills) that people will plug into a search engine to find candidates like you, or to find out more about you, once you’ve been identified as a potential good-fit candidate.

 Your name is also a key component in Personal SEO.
 It’s important to use your name in the same way across all online channels – and in your personal marketing materials (resume, biography, etc.) – so that you’re quickly and easily identifiable.